Student Clubs & Organizations

 The following are requirements to maintain recognition of your club:

-• All officers must maintain a GPA of 2.3 or higher and be enrolled in at least six (6) credits hours at CCD, as well as maintain good standing with the College.
+• All officers must maintain a GPA of 2.3 or higher, be enrolled in at least six (6) credit hours at CCD, and maintain good standing with the College.

-• All officers must participate in two club orientations a year, two community service projects a year, and attend at least three (3) events on the Auraria Campus per year.
+• All officers must participate in two club orientations a year, two community service projects a year, and attend at least three (3) events on the Auraria Campus annually.

 Questions?
 Contact SPARC: SPARC@ccd.edu, 303.556.2597.